farhan737/my-java-classes/class-notes-markdowns/javafundamentals1.md

 # JAVA INTRODUCTION - 1
+### What is Java?
+Java is simple, high-level, platform independent, robust, secure, multi-threadedd and object-oriented programming language.

 ### What is JDK?
 **JDK** stands for **Java Development Kit**.
 We need JDK to develop Java Applications in our system.
 ### What is JRE?